-I started bringing sexy back but it was too much work, so I compromised and went "slightly disheveled with a splash of Axe body spray".
-It's been working out well since those helpful ladies at the flea market let me in on the fact that "disheveled" doesn't mean "without pants".
+I started to bring sexy back but discovered it was too much effort.
+I compromised and went 'slightly disheveled with a splash of Axe body spray'.
+It's been working out well since those helpful ladies at the flea market let me in on the fact that 'disheveled' doesn't mean 'without pants'.

 They told me I made my bed so now I had to lie in it.
-Turns out Skittles may seem like a brilliant idea for a fun 2am snack but they're crap at lumbar support.
-Next time I am going with the wiser choice.
-Bacon.
+Turns out Skittles may seem like a brilliant idea for a fun 2 a.m. snack but they're crap at lumbar support.
+Next time I'm going with a wiser choice; bacon.